 You have a great opportunity to ensure your relationship with your boss is positive and productive.
 It’s in both your interests to maintain a good professional understanding with plenty of communication.

 If you actively manage your relationship, your boss will be more supportive when the time comes for performance reviews and salary reviews.
 You could be fast-tracking your career!

 Your best approach is to manage the relationship through a stakeholder relations management strategy.
 You can take specific actions to strengthen the relationship with your direct boss.
 Your boss may be the CEO, a vice-president, a general manager or other senior manager.
-Perhaps your boss is the head of the PR function.
-Effective practitioners commit the time and effort to develop a relationship with their boss that meets the needs of you both.
+Perhaps your boss is the head of the communication function.
+As an effective professional you need to commit the time and effort to develop a sound relationship with your boss that meets the needs of you both.

 One productive activity is to draw up your own personal written stakeholder relations plan to help you informally shape your relationship with your boss.
 This could involve making an effort to take an interest in their professional and personal interests and hobbies as well as their business role.
 Even simple clues such as the objects, photographs and certificates in their office can be very revealing and provide good insights.